pilvento/ationetdocs/AN-LocalAgent-TechGuide.md

 - **Gateway service to ATIOnet Host with protocol conversion**.
 The CS connects to the Local Agent on a local or remote private network via a TCP/IP socket and the Local Agent forwards the messages to ATIOnet, including protocol conversion to ATIOnet Native Transaction Protocol.
 - **Offline authorization**.
 In the case of a communication failure between the Local Agent and the ATIOnet Host, the Local Agent will continue to authorize and store transactions with the CS.
 Once the link is restablished, a re-synchronization is performed automatically and the on-line service is resumed.

-> This document covers the software part of the ATIOnet Local Agent.
+> This document covers the software component of the ATIOnet Local Agent.
 Hardware setup and support topics for the bundled version are not included.

 ###Audience
 This document is intended for technical support staff including the following: